Close

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

 When you are pregnant, a lot of small problems can be an indication of a much larger problem.
 For example, one of the most overlooked pregnancy issues is pooping, especially during late pregnancy.
 Often, it is not a problem, but frequent bowel movements during pregnancy can be a sign of an infection, a condition called irritable bowel syndrome or allergies.
 To better understand how much is too much when it comes to bowel movements during pregnancy, it is first important to understand if this is a normal phenomenon.
+In this article, we’ll look at why you might poop a lot during pregnancy, what causes it, and when you should consider speaking with your doctor.

 Is It Normal to Poop a Lot During Pregnancy?

 The first thing we must understand about bowel movements is that it varies from person to person.
 In most cases, frequent bowel movements during early pregnancy are a symptom of minor hormonal changes that are common during this period.
 In some cases, however, frequent bowel movements signify an infection, irritable bowel syndrome or an upset stomach.
-Considering this aspect, we recommend you avoid spicy foods, fried foods, and foods that are hard to digest when pregnant and poop frequently.
-Apart from this, you may have also increased your intake of fruits and vegetables during this phase.
-This can also lead to an increase in your bowel movements in a day, as certain fruits like prunes, apples, and kiwis can act as a natural laxative.
-At any rate, it’s usually best to visit the bathroom often than be constipated, as long as there isn’t an unhealthy reason behind this development!
+Considering this aspect, we recommend you avoid spicy foods, fried foods, and foods that are hard to digest when pregnant (1).

-Reasons for Frequent Bowel Movements During Pregnancy?
+Reasons for Frequent Bowel Movements During Pregnancy

 1. Changes in Hormones

 Most of us will experience at least a few undesirable side effects during pregnancy due to the high levels of pregnancy hormones; frequent urination may be one of them for you.
 Progesterone can relax muscles, including the muscles involved in digestion.
-As a result, constipation is a common side effect for many women, but it’s excessive defecation for some.
+As a result, constipation is a common side effect for many women, but it’s excessive defecation for some (2).

 2. Add-ons (Especially Iron)